dtahero/study-buddy/README.md

 # StudyScout @ VT

-HackViolet project by Lihi Ancikovsky
+HackViolet project by Lihi Ancikovsky, Sriram Pasupunuti, Mitchell Gallehr

 Innovative learning platoform which connects study partners to each other.
 Users can create "study sessions" for others to join.
 Sessions are stored on a database powered by MongoDB.